Skip to content

 Different forms of integration

-Please note that in any case you have to load the bootstrapping script with the Google Tag Manager when loading the website (as described in the first step).
-It will load the best version of the INFOnline Measurement Manager for the current requirements and is therefore always needed.
+Please note that in any cases you always have to load the bootstrapping script with the Google Tag Manager when loading the website (described in the first step).
+It will load the best version of the INFOnline Measurement Manager (web) for the current contest and is therefore always needed.

-You can split the commands into separate tags in the Google Tag Manager, or use different commands.
+What you can do is split the commands into separate tags in the Google Tag Manager, or use different commands.

-Instead of using a single tag for the configure and the pageview command, as we did in step two, we could split them into two tags by using two Custom HTML elements - one for each command:
+As opposed to using a single tag for the configure and the pageview command like we did in step two, we could split the into two tags by using two Custom HTML elements - one for each command:

 1